keco2002/kexcos/README.md

 # kexcos
-os for a raspberry pi 3
+os for a light weight computer